Azure/Industrial-IoT/README.md

 ## /src
 This folder contains the source code of the module, a managed gateway loader and a library to handle IoT Hub credentials.

-# Building the Module
+# Building the Application

-This module requires the .NET Core SDK V1.1.
-You can build the module from Visual Studio 2017 by opening the solution file, right clicking the GatewayApp.NetCore project and selecting "publish".
+This application requires the .NET Core SDK V1.1.
+You can build the application from Visual Studio 2017 by opening the solution file and hitting F7.

-# Configuring the Module
+# Configuring the Application
 The OPC UA nodes whose values should be published to Azure IoT Hub can be configured by creating a "publishednodes.json" file.
-This file is auto-generated and persisted by the module automatically when using the Publisher's OPC UA server interface from a client.
+This file is auto-generated and persisted by the application automatically when using it's OPC UA server interface from a client.
 If you want to create the file manually instead, below is the format of the SAMPLE publishednodes.json file:
 ```
 [
   {